 More Hints on Apps

 Each app changes the code of your theme.
 Be sure to make a backup before installing any app.
-If you don’t know where to look for a good backup service, read our online backup reviews.
+If you don’t know where to look for a good backup service, read our online backup services.

 If you have several apps installed in your store, it may face problems installing additional ones.
 In most cases, that’s because the themes and possibly the apps already installed differ from store to store and change the code in such a way that there’s no standardized way of installing additional apps.